haraldkubota/step-ca/README.md

 The root certificate has been saved in /home/harald/.step/certs/root_ca.crt.
 Your configuration has been saved in /home/harald/.step/config/defaults.json.
 ```
-If you forgot your root CA fingerprint, do on the CA server:
+Although the fingerprint is displayed as part of the Ansible Playbook run, if you forgot your root CA fingerprint, do on the CA server:
 ```
 ❯ step certificate fingerprint $(step path)/certs/root_ca.crt
 ```